lorispuchol/override/level05/walkthrough.md

 1. Write the `exit()` entry point address in the buffer
 2. Access to the buffer with the 10th specifier
-3. Replace the address specified in the buffer by the address of the shellcode using `%n` (%n take a pointer to int32).
+3. Overwrite the content stored at the address specified in the buffer by the address of our shellcode using `%n` (`%n` take a pointer to int32).

 ```bash